ufrisk/pcileech/readme.md

 Dump all memory between addresses min and max, don't stop on failed pages.
 Native access to 64-bit memory is only supported on FPGA hardware.
 * ` pcileech.exe dump -min 0x0 -max 0x21e5fffff -force `

+Dump all memory, try locate the memory map from the target system registry to avoid dumping potentially invalid memory which may freeze the target.
+* ` pcileech.exe dump -memmap auto `

 Force the usage of a specific device (instead of default auto detecting it).
 The pmem device is not auto detected.
 * ` pcileech.exe pagedisplay -min 0x1000 -device pmem `